neuralvis/elpa-mirror/stable-melpa/wucuo-readme.txt

     (wucuo-start t))
   (add-hook 'prog-mode-hook 'prog-mode-hook-setup)

+The `flyspell-mode' is turned on by `wucuo-start' by default.
+See `wucuo-flyspell-start-mode' for other options.

 Please note `flyspell-prog-mode' should not be enabled when using "wucuo".
 `flyspell-prog-mode' could be replaced by "wucuo".